caglarkabaca/brewui/README.md

 Simple UI for Homebrew package manager powered by Tauri and Vue.

-## Notes

-This project is accualty my first project with Tauri and also Vue, and i can't say that i am very good at Rust and **espicially** in Typescript, but i think i did pretty good job for first time.
+> This project is actually my first project using Tauri and Vue, and i can't say that I am very good at Rust and **especially** in Typescript, but I think I did a pretty good job for the first time.
-Because of its made of Rust, it is very normal to think its **blazingly fast** but unfortunatly it isnt :( but one that it will.
+Since it's written in Rust, you might think it's **blazingly fast** but unfortunately it isn't :( .
+One day it will though.

 ## Build

-Just download the sources and run with **npm** thats should be enough.
+Just download the source and run with **npm** that should be enough.

 ## Screenshots